Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Physical implementation

-The basic ingredient in our emulation protocol is the possibility of implementing the model~\eqref{eq:emulator-H} with tuneable parameters $B$ and $\vc{V}$.
+The basic ingredient in our emulation protocol is the possibility of implementing the model~\eqref{eq:emulator-H} with the tunable parameters $\hat{B}$ and $\vc{V}$.
 Our suggestion consists in using superconducting microwave resonators for this task.
-A possible architecture for such ensemble of resonators is shown in Fig.~\ref{fig:setup}, where we graphically intertwine 9 tuneable resonators that cross over each other.
+A possible architecture for such an ensemble of resonators is shown in Fig.~\ref{fig:setup}, where we graphically intertwine nine tunable resonators that cross over each other.
 Note that these resonators interact with each other at their crossing points either directly or through circuits implementing an adjustable mutual inductance.

-There exist multiple proposals for implementing both tuneable resonators and tuneable couplings between them, which rely on different variations of SQUIDs both for the tuning~\cite{wilson11,sandberg08} and the coupling~\cite{peropadre13}.
-We believe, however, that a promising approach is to revisit the D-Wave architecture of flux qubits to implement this type of setups.
-In particular, D-Wave qubits, when brought back close to zero flux bias, are nothing but tuneable SQUIDs in which the plasma frequency can be adjusted with external magnetic fields.
-Moreover, there exist robust variations of the SQUID setup that have been proposed and tested with such qubits~\cite{harris09,johnson10}, both for the purposes of tuning frequencies and couplings.
-In contrast with the qubit regime, our demands for fidelity and dephasing are much more relaxed.
-The need for less coupled elements, as well as ongoing progress in the design of controls for superconducting circuits, may significantly improve the switching times for frequency and coupling, which in the D-Wave architecture were very long.
+There exist multiple proposals for implementing both tunable resonators and tunable couplings between them, which rely on different variations of superconducting quantum-interference devices (SQUIDs) for both the tuning~\cite{wilson11,sandberg08} and the coupling~\cite{peropadre13}.
+We believe, however, that a promising approach is to revisit the D-Wave architecture of flux qubits to implement these types of setups.
+Specifically, D-Wave qubits, when brought back close to zero flux bias, are nothing but tunable SQUIDs in which the plasma frequency can be adjusted with external magnetic fields.
+Moreover, there exist robust variations of the SQUID setup that have been proposed and tested with such qubits~\cite{harris09,johnson10}, for the purposes of tuning both frequencies and couplings.
+In contrast to the qubit regime, our demands for fidelity and dephasing are much more relaxed.
+The need for less coupled elements, as well as the ongoing progress in the design of controls for superconducting circuits, may significantly improve the switching times for frequencies and couplings, which in the D-Wave architecture were very long.